ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 159.md

 Yeah, but the proposal will still fail because withdrawals shouldn't be any different right.
 So if it's giving different withdrawals, then probably it has calculated the withdrawals incorrectly and the proposal will eventually fail.

 **Tim**
-Yeah, Mikhail?**
+Yeah, Mikhail?

 **Mikhail**
 Yeah, yeah, yeah, yeah, just.
 Yeah, there was a.
 Yeah, the failure is because the withdrawals were sent had different values.
 So yeah, that's the failure.
 So it's basically not because of the Azure only.
 In this case, because of the bug on CL side and this behavior on the outside as well, so which didn't match up with the new withdrawals information.
 Sort of makes.
 So, but yeah, we'd like to, you know, to.
-Yeah, I think it makes sense makes a lot of sense to have this in its back and.
-Of course…test this as well.
+Yeah, I think it makes sense makes a lot of sense to have this in its back and enforce it by hive test this as well.

 **Tim**
 Okay.
 I guess in terms of next steps here.
 Should we just go ahead and merge this change?
 Yeah, I think ? had a comment as well which I don't have time to read, but should we maybe leave it open?
 A couple more days just to make sure we address all the issues or like the comments on it then.
 Yeah, close it then?